 Airboat tours are the top attraction in Everglades National Park – and rightly so.
 But the park is more diverse in its activity than you’d think: Shark Valley is one of the coolest cycling loops in the country with an epic view at the end; the Flamingo Visitor Center offers dolphin cruises into the Florida Bay; and the Gulf Coast Visitor Center is one of the best paddling destinations in the world.

 👉 PRO TIP: Everglades National Park is massive with the visitor centers sprinkled throughout the region.
-So whether you’re staying in Fort Lauderdale, Miami, the Keys, or Southwest Florida, there’s a visitor center offering unique excursions nearby.
+So whether you’re staying in Fort Lauderdale or staying in Miami, the Keys, or Southwest Florida, there’s a visitor center offering unique excursions nearby.

 Chill Out in Key West